mtuomiko/citybikeapp/README.md

 * The average distance of a journey ending at the station ✅
 * Top 5 most popular return stations for journeys starting from the station ✅
 * Top 5 most popular departure stations for journeys ending at the station ✅
-* Ability to filter all the calculations per month
+* Ability to filter all the calculations per month ✅

 ## Surprise us with

 * Endpoints to store new journeys data or new bicycle stations
-* Running backend in Docker
+* Running backend in Docker ✅
+  * With docker-compose setup
 * Running backend in Cloud
-* Implement E2E tests
+* Implement E2E tests ✅
+  * Limited tests (see [e2e folder](e2e/)) but the setup exists and is being used on Github Actions.
+Gives some guarantee that not everything is broken.
 * Create UI for adding journeys or bicycle stations

 ## Extra features

 * Pipeline generated Swagger docs available at [https://mtuomiko.github.io/citybikeapp/](https://mtuomiko.github.io/citybikeapp/)
 * API client generation for frontend using openapi-generator

-## Returning the exercise

-If you wish to apply to Dev Academy, make sure to add the link to your GitHub repository to the application.